AndreaScorr/Exprob/README.md

 id: 6463777

 Has been developed the assignment in two different packages, for the physical implementation (robot model, configuration files, urdfs file and launch files) the package is robot_urdf.
-For nodes implementation like ( moving_robot, aruco nodes etc...) the packag is ros2_aruco
+For nodes implementation like ( moving_robot, aruco nodes etc...) the package is ros2_aruco

 Running